 Children read at least once a week with a member of staff in school for Guided Reading.
 During these sessions children are supported and challenged in their reading to achieve specific targets.
 Children in Year 1 and Year R use specific Phonic Bug books matched to their phonic phase of learning as well as books from Rigby Star, Nelson, Oxford Literacy Web, Ginn All Aboard and real books (non-scheme books).
 Children read a range of genres.

-Children in Year 1 and 2 use the school library each week to select a new library book which is chosen by the children to reflect their interests and enjoyment.
+All children use the school library each week to select a new library book which is chosen by the children to reflect their interests and enjoyment.

 At William Austin Infant School we embrace technology and modern communication means.
-As such our school also uses Bug Club where children experience reading through e books.
+As such our school also uses Bug Club where children experience reading through e-books.
 Not only do children enjoy engaging with text on the screen with exciting illustrations, they also enjoy testing their comprehension through timely well placed questions.